If a tree falls in your yard, what you do next could save you money, a limb and maybe even your life.

 According to Trees Atlanta, the metro area has the nation's highest "urban tree canopy," defined as the layer of leaves, branches and stems of trees that cover the ground when viewed from above.

-During the stormy summer months, fallen trees are fixtures in metro Atlanta's landscape.
+During all these downpours throughout Georgia lately, fallen trees are fixtures in metro Atlanta's landscape.
 The steps you take after a tree falls can mean the difference between headache and heartache.

 The first thing to do is call your homeowners insurance agent, said Bob Delbridge, owner of 404-Cut-Tree, one of the largest tree service companies in the Atlanta area.